emranxec/KeepLearning/README.md

 > Before Java 8, PermGen stores static members like static methods and static variables.
 Additionally, PermGen also stores interned strings.

 > Since Java 8, Metaspace only stores the class metadata, and heap memory keeps the static members.

+> Method area: In the method area, all class level information like class name, immediate parent class name, methods and variables information etc. are stored, including static variables.
+There is only one method area per JVM, and it is a shared resource.

+> From java 8, static variables are now stored in Heap area.

+> Heap area: Information of all objects is stored in the heap area.
+There is also one Heap Area per JVM.
+It is also a shared resource.

+> Stack area: For every thread, JVM creates one run-time stack which is stored here.
+Every block of this stack is called activation record/stack frame which stores methods calls.
+All local variables of that method are stored in their corresponding frame.
+After a thread terminates, its run-time stack will be destroyed by JVM.
+It is not a shared resource.

+> PC Registers: Store address of current execution instruction of a thread.
+Obviously, each thread has separate PC Registers.

+> Native method stacks: For every thread, a separate native stack is created.
+It stores native method information.

 #### Classes (loaded by the classloaders)
 > go in a special area on heap : Permanent Generation until java 8